the MAC:

 Today institutions are much more active in engaging with students with the advent and finally adoption of very helpful technology.

 As I've written in other areas of the site, our cohort leaders wear many hats.
 One of them is advising.
 They are not in an office, they are with their charges on a daily basis.
-On the occasions that students are home and working, the cohort leaders will continue to monitor and play an active role in the candidates' progress.
+On the occasions that students are home and working, the cohort leaders will continue to monitor and play an active role in the progress and participation of the candidates.

 the MAC: the Most Amazing College